|From counseling kids to planning for crises, school psychologists are increasingly vital.|

 After earning her doctorate in the field from Georgia State University, she worked in several districts around her hometown.
 While Crockett, who was almost a math major, proudly admits that number-crunching the validity coefficients of test scores “gets my blood pumping,” she relishes the variety of her work.
 “This is the right job for someone who likes a lot of stimulation,” she notes.
 “I honestly don’t have a ‘typical’ day because you can’t predict what will happen next.”

-‘Kids need adults who will speak frankly with
+‘Kids need adults who will speak frankly with them.’

 As dramatic as the terrorist threat may seem, Crockett considers the rash of school shootings in the 1990s to be the most profound crisis she’s dealt with on her watch.
 She says, “I think the cumulative effects of those got to me even more than 9/11 because of the loss of innocence—seeing all of these children lose their sense of security in a place that’s supposed to be safe for them.”
 After counseling the survivors of a shooting at Woodson Middle School in New Orleans in 2000, Crockett was overwhelmed with emotion during the plane trip back to Atlanta.
 “My adrenaline had been pumping for 72 hours, and I just lost it,"she recalls.
 “So we have to think about debriefing for the mental health workers in these situations, too.”